-If you are stuck for words, you will find some original practical creative exercises in my new book for writers: Practical Creative Writing Exercises.
+If you are stuck for words, you will find some original practical creative exercises in my book for writers: Practical Creative Writing Exercises.

 The book is a result of my years spent teaching writers how to get beyond the blank page by using practical exercises.

-From working with students of all ages I know that the exercises work and they do this by stimulating your mindset into that of a writer, triggering your hidden creativity and motivating you to write.
+They do this by stimulating your mindset into that of a writer, triggering your hidden creativity and motivating you to write.

 Best of luck with your writing.